ShizukaDonaghue/melting-snowman/TESTING.md

 ## Unresolved Bug
 `os.system("cls" if os.name == "nt" else "clear")` is used to clear the terminal for new contents during the game.
 However, this only clears the contents that are visible in the terminal of the deployed website and if there are any contents above that, they can still be seen when scrolled up after the terminal has been cleared.
 This issue is not seen in Gitpod.

-The GIF image below shows the visible area of the terminal in the deployed website is cleared for new contents (in this case, the "game over" message), but the contents above the visible area can still be seen when scrolled up.
+The GIF image below shows the visible area of the terminal in the deployed website is cleared for new contents (in this case, the "Game Over" message), but the contents above the visible area can still be seen when scrolled up.
 Please click on the image to watch the GIF as auto looping is turned off to minimise distraction.

 <img src="docs/clear-terminal-bug.gif" width="700">